Staunton chess set

-The Staunton chess set is the standard style of chess pieces, recommended for use in competition by FIDE, the international chess governing body.
+The Staunton chess set is the standard style of chess pieces, recommended for use in competition since 2022 by FIDE, the international chess governing body.

-The journalist Nathaniel Cooke is credited with the design on the patent, and they are named after the leading English chess master Howard Staunton, who endorsed it; the first 500 sets were numbered and hand-signed by Staunton.
+The English journalist Nathaniel Cooke is credited with the design on the patent, and the design is named after the leading English chess master Howard Staunton, who endorsed it; the first 500 sets were numbered and hand-signed by Staunton.
 This style of set was first made available by Jaques of London in 1849, and it quickly became the standard.
 The set style and its variations have been used around the world since.

-Old-style chess sets
+Background

 During the late 18th century and early 19th century, the increased interest in the game of chess, particularly in international play, brought about a renewed demand for a more universal model for chess pieces.
 The variety and styles of the conventional form, which began in the 15th century, had expanded tremendously by the beginning of the 19th century.
 Conventional types popular during the period included the English Barleycorn chess set, the St. George chess set, the French Regence chess set (named after the Café de la Régence in Paris), and the central European forms.
-Most designs then in use had pieces that were difficult to distinguish, cumbersome during play, and easily tipped.

 The Staunton chess set was released in 1849 in response to these issues.
-The pieces were designed to be easy to use and universally recognized by chess players of diverse backgrounds.
+The pieces were designed to be easy to use and universally recognised by chess players of diverse backgrounds.
 It was first released by the purveyors of fine games, John Jaques of London, sport and games manufacturers, of Hatton Garden in London.
-It became known as the Staunton chess set after Howard Staunton (1810–1874), the chess player and writer who was generally considered the strongest player in the world from 1843–1851.
+It became known as the Staunton chess set after Howard Staunton (1810–1874), the chess player and writer who was generally considered the strongest player in the world from 1843 to 1851.
 Nathaniel Cooke has long been credited with the design.

 One theory of the development of the set is that Cooke had used prestigious architectural concepts, familiar to an expanding class of educated and prosperous gentry.
 London architects, strongly influenced by the culture of Greece and the culture of ancient Rome, were designing prestigious buildings in the neoclassical style.
-The appearance of the new chessmen was based on this style. and the pieces were symbols of "respectable" Victorian society:
+The appearance of the new chessmen was based on this style, and the pieces were symbols of "respectable" Victorian society: